 - 18 October/30 October – Premiere of the Serenade for String Orchestra.

 - 31 October/12 November – Premiere of the Piano Concerto No. 2 by Madeline Schiller in New York.

 - December November– – He visits Vienna, Venice, Florence and Rome.

-- 22 November/4 December – Premiere of the Violin Concerto in Vienna by Adolph Brodsky.
+- 22 November/4 December – Performance of the Violin Concerto in Vienna by Adolph Brodsky.